pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 This also takes you to a webpage saying "Thank you for your response, the event organizer has been notified".
 The pretix server will not send a confirmation email.
 The requirement for the date will remain open.

+### Quick entry

+The "Quick entry" feature allows you to find out when required resources for a product are available on a given date.
+This is useful if you are making an appointment with a group of customers, for instance when a scheduling a tour.
+It is also useful if you want to create dates based on when the required resources are available.

+Navigate to :navpath:Your event → :fa3-calendar: Scheduling → Quick entry:.
+Under "Date", enter the date on which you want to search availabilities.
+Under "Products", select "All" or at least one product.
+This field only displays products with resource requirements.
+See [Creating a product for scheduling](resources-and-scheduling.md#creating-a-product-for-scheduling) for information on how to add resource requirements for a product.

+Use the field "Search raster" to define the degree of precision for the search.
+Then, click the :btn:Continue: button.